LeoEgidi/pivmet/paper/paper.md

 -  extends the classical `kmeans` function by allowing for a robust initial seeding.

-In brief, the `pivmet` package offers a unique way to retrieve pivotal units.
-Consequently, it uses these units to efficiently estimate univariate and multivariate Gaussian mixtures, by relying on pre-compiled JAGS/Stan models, and to perform consensus clustering through a robustified $k$-means algorithm.
+Compared to the aforementioned packages, the `pivmet` package offers a novel way to retrieve pivotal units.
+Moreover, it contains functions to exploit the pivotal units to efficiently estimate univariate and multivariate Gaussian mixtures, by relying on pre-compiled JAGS/Stan models, and to perform a robustified version of the $k$-means algorithm.